SomaLogic/SomaDataIO/README.md

 MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://choosealicense.com/licenses/mit/)
 <!-- badges: end -->

-## Overview

-This document accompanies the `SomaDataIO` R package, which loads and exports ‘SomaScan’ data via the SomaLogic Operating Co., Inc. proprietary text file called an ADAT (`*.adat`).
+The `SomaDataIO` R package loads and exports ‘SomaScan’ data via the SomaLogic Operating Co., Inc. proprietary text file called an ADAT (`*.adat`).
 The package also exports auxiliary functions for manipulating, wrangling, and extracting relevant information from an ADAT object once in memory.
 Basic familiarity with the R environment is assumed, as is the ability to install contributed packages from the Comprehensive R Archive Network (CRAN).

 If you run into any issues/problems with `SomaDataIO` full documentation of the most recent